 Hello friends, I’m going to give you my tips and tricks for using marble contact paper.
 I’m in love with this stuff and I’m sure your going to love it too.
-I looked for this stuff at Walmart and Target neither had the look i was going for.
-I found this gorgeous paper from Amazon.
-I was giddy not only was it marble it had gold veins shot threw it.
-I grab a roll of this around 18$ and a roll of very heavy duty regular looking marble (below) around 11$.
+I looked for this marble contact paper at Walmart and Target neither had the look i was going for.
+I found this gorgeous marble contact paper from Amazon.
+I was giddy not only was it marble it had gold veins shot through it.
+I grab a roll of this around 5$ and a roll of very heavy duty regular looking marble (below) around 9$.
+I also have a post doing this contact paper technique on a table.
+HERE

 What started me thinking about using this kind of product is, that its inexpensive and very trendy right now.
 Crate and Barrel, and west elm are using it in their accessories this season mixing it with wood inlays and I’m dying at how cute it is!!
 Of course I’m always trying to think how I can get this high end look without breaking the bank!! first I’m going to show you how to make these darling coasters. ok not these cause these are from designer Samantha Wills and they are 158$ I’ll show you the IKEA hack version that cost 3$ sound better?